Trell144/hw1/README.md

 # hw1
 First Homework Assignment
-Thank You viewing my homeowrk.
-Please always let me know aht can be improved.
+Thank You viewing my homework.
+Please always let me know what can be improved.
 Thanks!